-In the middle of the Baltic Sea is an island, where the winter nights can be cold, quiet and clear.
-Winter is the best time to discover the island’s authenticity: the island’s unique nature lures with raw beauty and sheer power.
-Watch the waves against the steep cliffs.
-Visit some of the most interesting museums on the island.
+In the middle of the Baltic Sea, you will find Bornholm.
+The winter nights can be cold, quiet and clear here, but winter is the best time to discover the island’s authenticity: the island’s unique nature lures with raw beauty and sheer power.
+Watch the waves against the steep cliffs and visit some of the many interesting museums on the island.

-Your relaxing holiday to Bornholm (also named one of Europe’s best holiday Islands by Conde Nast Traveler, 2019) starts when boarding the ferry.
-The modern and direct ferry from Sassnitz/Mukran on the German Island Rügen brings you safe and quick to Bornholm.
+Your relaxing holiday on Bornholm (also named one of Europe’s best holiday Islands by Conde Nast Traveler, 2019) begins already when boarding the ferry.
+The modern and direct ferry from Sassnitz/Mukran on the German Island Rügen brings you quick and safe to Bornholm.
 In less than 3½ hours.

 You can also travel by high-speed ferry from Ystad in Sweden – or take the plane from Copenhagen to Rønne on Bornholm.

 For centuries, crafts have been a tradition on Bornholm.
 And because of its high quality, Bornholm has been named the first European Word Craft Region by the World Craft Council.
 Pay a visit to some of the local craftsmen.

 Everywhere on the island, you’ll find cosy restaurants.
 Many of them solely use local ingredients for their menus.
-The perfect basis for your cosy and romantic “Dinner for two”.
+The perfect basis for your romantic “Dinner for two”.